Eames Lounge Chair Wood: Design development

-The entries Charles Eames & Eero Saarinen submitted into the Organic Furniture competition were designed with the seat and backrest joined in a single 'shell'.
-The plywood, however, was prone to crack when bent into the sharp curves the furniture demanded.
+The entries Charles Eames & Eero Saarinen submitted to the Organic Furniture competition were designed with the seat and backrest joined in a single 'shell'.
+The plywood, however, was prone to cracking when bent into the sharp curves the furniture demanded.
 The competition entries were covered with upholstery to hide these cracks.

 Through extensive trial and error, Charles and Ray arrived at an alternate solution: create two separate pieces for the seat and backrest, joined by a plywood spine and supported by plywood legs.
 The result was a chair with a sleek and honest appearance.
-All of the connections were visible and the material was not hidden beneath upholstery.
-The seat was joined to the spine and legs with four heavy rubber washers with embedded nuts, subsequently called 'shock mounts'.
-The shock mounts were glued to the underside of the seat, and screwed in through the bottom of the chair.
+All the connections were visible, and the material was not hidden beneath the upholstery.
+The seat was joined to the spine and legs with four heavy rubber washers, each with embedded nuts, subsequently referred to as 'shock mounts'.
+The shock mounts were glued to the underside of the seat and screwed in through the bottom of the chair.
 The backrest was also attached using shock mounts.
-From the front and top the seat and back are uninterrupted by fasteners.
+From the front and top, the seat and back are uninterrupted by fasteners.
 The rubber mounts were pliable, allowing the backrest to flex and move with the sitter.
 This technology is also one of the chair's greatest flaws.
 The shock mounts are glued to the wooden backrest, but may tear free for various reasons.
 A common response to this problem was to drill directly through the backrest and insert fasteners between the backrest and the lumbar support.
 This devalues the chair, since it changes the original aesthetic of smooth, uninterrupted wooden forms.

-Coming out of an age where furniture was heavy and complex; made from multiple materials and then covered in upholstery, the Eames design was striking.
-The chair was produced from 1946 until 1947 by Evans Molded Plywood of Venice Beach, California for the Herman Miller furniture company in Zeeland, Michigan.
-In 1947 Herman Miller moved the production of the chairs to Michigan, where production continues—after a hiatus from 1957 to 1994.
-In Europe, Vitra became the producers of Eames furniture.
-Herman Miller and Vitra are the only two companies producing chairs licensed by the Eames estate as represented by the Eames Office.
+Coming out of an era when furniture was heavy and complex, made from multiple materials, and then covered in upholstery, the Eames design was striking.
+The chair was produced from 1946 until 1947 by Evans Molded Plywood of Venice Beach, California, for the Herman Miller furniture company in Zeeland, Michigan.
+In 1947, Herman Miller moved the production of the chairs to Michigan, where production continues—after a hiatus from 1957 to 1994.
+In Europe, Vitra became the producer of Eames furniture.
+Herman Miller and Vitra are the only two companies producing chairs licensed by the Eames estate, as represented by the Eames Office.

+Museum collections

+The LCW chair is held in the permanent collections of the San Francisco Museum of Modern Art, the High Museum of Art, the Denver Art Museum, the Victoria and Albert Museum, the National Museum of American History, the Carnegie Museum of Art, Museum of Arts and Design, New York, the Saint Louis Art Museum, the Minneapolis Institute of Art Museum, the Museum of Fine Arts, Houston, the Brooklyn Museum, among other collections.